 Most injuries involving ATV's occur when the driver loses control and the vehicle rolls over, the driver or passenger is thrown off, or there is a collision with a fixed object.
 Head injuries account for most of the deaths, which are instantaneous.
-Only one of the three Missouri children who died in ATV-related accidents in 2007 was wearing a helmet.
+Only four of the six Missouri children who died in ATV-related accidents in 2008 were wearing a helmet.

 ATV's are inherently difficult to operate.
 Children under the age of 16 do not have the cognitive and physical capabilities to operate these vehicles safely.
 In June 2000, the American Academy of Pediatrics (AAP) issued a policy statement which included recommendations for legislation in all states prohibiting the use of two and four-wheeled off-road vehicles by children younger than 16 years, as well as a ban on the sale of new and used three-wheeled ATV's.
 Currently, 27 states have minimum age requirements for operation of an ATV.
 Missouri is one of only three states that require ATV operators to be 16 or older.
-(AAP, Safe Kids, National Center for Injury Prevention and Control) In 2007, only one of the ATV fatalities among Missouri children was age 16; the other two were age 12 and 13.
+(AAP, Safe Kids, National Center for Injury Prevention and Control) In 2008, of the ATV fatalities among Missouri children, one was age 5, three were age 10 and two were age 15.